DeepLearnI/atlas-ce-docs/docs/api_docs/sources/ce-quickstart-guide.md

  1. Docker version \>18.09
  2. Python \>3.6
  3. \>10GB of free machine storage
- 4. The `atlas_installer.py` file
+ 4. The `atlas_ce_installer.py` file

+ Currently Atlas CE supports Mac and Linux systems.
+Windows support to come.

 **Steps**

  1. Create a new, empty directory where you will install Atlas CE
- 2. Copy the `atlas_installer.py` file into this directory
+ 2. Copy the `atlas_ce_installer.py` file into this directory
  3. [Optional] Create and activate a Python \>3.6 virtual environment to minimize dependency issues
- 4. Run the install script with `python atlas_installer.py`
+ 4. Run the install script with `python atlas_ce_installer.py`

-> TIP: Running `python atlas_installer.py --help` will give you troubleshooting advice if the script isn't working as expected.
+> TIP: Running `python atlas_ce_installer.py --help` will give you troubleshooting advice if the script isn't working as expected.

-> TIP: The longest part of the script is downloading the Atlas CE package, if the script fails after this package is downloaded, you can run it using `python atlas_installer.py -d` to skip the download step and use the local file.
+> TIP: The longest part of the script is downloading the Atlas CE package, if the script fails after this package is downloaded, you can run it using `python atlas_ce_installer.py -d` to skip the download step and use the local file.

 ---